front-end-foundations/7-ajax-11ty/readme.md

 </html>
 ```

-Recall, 11ty uses a templating system called Liquid by default. `{{ content }}` is a Liquid [object](https://shopify.github.io/liquid/basics/introduction/).
+Recall, 11ty uses a templating software called Liquid by default. `{{ content }}` is a Liquid [object](https://shopify.github.io/liquid/basics/introduction/).
 If templating is new to you don't worry, it is generally quite simple and can be mastered easily.
-There are so many templating languages besides Liquid (and 11ty supports most).
+There are many templating languages besides Liquid (and 11ty supports most).
 You will eventually find one that works best for you.

 Edit index.html as follows: